theafterhoursclub/delta/docs/index.md

 Welcome to the documentation for the **Delta** package.

-Delta Kanban is a Django-based project and task management tool designed to help teams and individuals organize, track, and manage their work efficiently.
+Delta is a Django-based project and task management tool designed to help teams and individuals organize, track, and manage their work efficiently.

 ## Features